VoronaMV/drf-fields/README.md

 In [2]: from myapp.serializers import PersonSerializerNaturalChoiceField, PersonSerializerWithDRFChoiceField

+# Creating 2 person objects

 In [3]: bob = Person.objects.create(name='Bob', sex=Person.MALE)

 In [4]: ann = Person.objects.create(name='Ann', sex=Person.FEMALE)

+# Check that DB values really saved as numeric

 In [5]: bob.sex, ann.sex
 Out[5]: (1, 2)

+# What returns native DRF ChoiceField as a representation to client
 In [6]: PersonSerializerWithDRFChoiceField().to_representation(ann)
 Out[6]: OrderedDict([('name', 'Ann'), ('sex', 2)])

+# What returns NaturalChoiceField as a representation to client
 In [7]: PersonSerializerNaturalChoiceField().to_representation(ann)
 Out[7]: OrderedDict([('name', 'Ann'), ('sex', 'female')])

+# Lets compare .to_internal_value() behaviour

+# Native DRF ChoiceField conversion external choice value to internal raises exception
 In [8]: new_bob_serializer = PersonSerializerWithDRFChoiceField(data={'name': 'NewBob', 'sex': 'male'})

 In [9]: new_bob_serializer.is_valid(raise_exception=True)